How Do Interest-Only Remortgages Work: A Full Guide

 A house with financial symbols including clocks, calculators, and currency, symbolising the concept of interest-only remortgages and their time-sensitive, financial implications.

-If you own a home in the UK and have an interest-only mortgage, the clock is ticking.
+If you own a home in the UK and have an interest-only mortgage, you’ll eventually have to decide what to do next.

 Should You Consider Remortgaging Your Interest-Only Mortgage?